-9.4 Summary of Funding to Date
+9.3 Summary of Funding to Date

-Figure 9-2 summarizes Prop.
-84 IRWM Program funding secured for the Inyo-Mono Program 2010-2014.
+Figure 9-3 summarizes funding secured for the Inyo-Mono Program 2010-2019.
 Although modest for some regions, funding secured thus far represents a significant step forward in beginning to address regional needs.
-Important to note is that less than 50% of the funding secured thus far has, or will be, allocated to planning and capacity building needs as opposed to specific "implementation" projects.
-This is the case for two reasons: (1) planning funds are essential for the overall development and implementation of the Inyo-Mono IRWM Program, and (2) an overarching principle guiding the Inyo-Mono IRWM Program is the need and concerted effort to build regional capacity in order to more effectively respond to regional needs over the long-term.
-As regional capacity grows, it is anticipated that the ratio of planning to implementation funds will shift dramatically toward project implementation.
-In total, the Inyo-Mono IRWM Program has received almost \$2.3 million in grant funding, the large majority of which has directly benefitted, and has remained in, the region.
+Sixty-three percent of funding has supported implementation projects.
+Of note is the significant amount of funding dedicated to DAC involvement in the region.
+This amount does not include DAC-specific implementation projects and other DAC efforts conducted during the planning grant process.
+In total, the Inyo-Mono IRWM Program has received more than \$4.6 million in grant funding, the large majority of which has directly benefitted, and has remained in, the region.
 This money has created jobs, has supported the participation of DACs and tribes in the regional water management planning process, and has gone directly to regional entities to implement projects that improve water supply and water quality.